Funding programs: Glossary of terms

 - Artificial Intelligence (AI)

-- Technology that learns from data sets and algorithms to perform tasks that typically require human intelligence, like visual perception, speech recognition and autonomous decision-making.
+- Technology that learns from data sets and algorithms to perform tasks that typically require human intelligence like visual perception, speech recognition and autonomous decision-making.

 B

-- Business accelerator and incubator
+- Business accelerator, business incubator

 - Cluster